hirokuni/test-project-hallo/README.md

 This project is for "project Haro" for Roboto no kai.

-* How to get sensor data.
+Please refer to the sample code about how to get sensor data.